In this guide, we will walk through the process of provisioning an NVIDIA DGX A100 via Enterprise Bare Metal on the Cyxtera Platform.

 Let’s begin by provisioning a new compute node within the portal using the DGX A100.

 The process to set up a DGX A100 is similar to that used to provision any other single compute node.
 For additional details, please refer to our full guide to Deploying Compute with Enterprise Bare Metal.

-Select the BAN and metro location where you’d like to provision your DGX A100.
-For now, DGX A100s are only available in our Washington DC data center, but more locations will come online soon.
+Select the metro location where you’d like to provision your DGX A100.
+For now, DGX A100s are currently only available in our Washington DC data center, but more locations will come online soon.

 - You will be presented with the option to create a standalone or clustered node group.
 Select Standalone Nodes.

 This will begin the provisioning workflow, which has four sections to complete: